MikheyevLab/ecology-textbook/book/content/embodied_by_natural_selection.md

 ---
 Pollination Mutualism.
 ```

+Mutualisms among pollinators and flowers are an ingenious arrangement for the
+fertilization of immobile organisms.
+A bee, for example, collects pollen as a
+food source and in the process spreads pollen from plant to plant.
+Plants
+advertise the pollen with bright flowers, and provide sweet nectar as an
+additional attraction ({numref}`Figure %s <fig_9_1>`, left).

 A small mammal can act similarly, drinking nectar from one plant, getting pollen on its whiskers, and transferring the pollen when it drinks from another plant, in turn pollinating that plant ({numref}`Figure %s <fig_9_1>`, middle).